 Originally bred to be completely non-shedding–which is a misnomer since that’s not physically possible–the Maltese succeeds to some degree, since they’re a low-shedding companion.

 However, the Maltese Shih Tzu is much more than that.
-They’re loving, loyal family companions.
+They’re loving, loyal family members.

 Maltipoos are a popular cross of the Maltese and Toy or Miniature Poodle.
 True to their parent breeds, Maltipoos are affectionate and gentle.